 Some people can easily live without knowing the purpose of life

-they don’t have any problem with it.
+they don’t have any problem wrestling with existential questions.
 They just exist, and that is enough for them.
 Like footballers chasing a ball during the game.
 But I am on the sidelines watching, deciding what kind of game this is.
 Personally, I have trouble not knowing the purpose of life, because why would I live if there’s so much suffering in that life?
 What would I want to live for?
 And I also wonder; what is the purpose of suffering?
-Over time, I have found my answers.
+Over time, I have found my answers to these existential questions.

 I recently read the book ‘Man’s Search for Meaning’, written by the Auschwitz-surviving psychologist Victor Frankl.
 I thought he worded it beautifully.
 ‘The question isn’t; What do I expect from life?
 But the question is; What does life expect from me?’
 Or, as I would word it differently, not the question ‘Why am I here, living this life?’ but the question ‘I am here, I am alive, what does life want from me?’Frankl wrote ‘life expects us to take responsibility and find the right solutions to our problems in life.’
 I think this is a beautiful sentence, because every person will experience some sort of suffering in life; loss, violence, illness, hunger, natural disaster, you name it.
 Everyone’s suffering is unique, and everyone’s ability to carry their suffering is unique.
 What may be a solution to one person, may not be one to another.
 The purpose of life, is that you are going to find the solutions to enable carry your suffering.